UKREIIF 2026

 8:45 - 9:45

-This session brings together those responsible for creating and implementing behind Caddick and Moda’s three?year ESG strategy to share the lessons learned from embedding the Places for Life strategy across the different arms of the business to create nationwide impact.
+This session brings together those responsible for creating and implementing behind Caddick and Moda’s three year ESG strategy to share the lessons learned from embedding the Places for Life strategy across the different arms of the business to create nationwide impact.

 Reviving Our Towns: The Power of Public-Private Partnerships